All my best traditions are stolen from my parents, and this one is no exception.

 In my family growing up, we were reasonably healthy eaters, and we never ever ever had sugary cereal.

 Except on birthdays.

 On the morning of your birthday, the whole family would march into your bedroom singing “Happy Birthday” and bearing a tray with a bowl of mega-sugary cereal.

-Five is the age it started in my family because it’s old enough to (hopefully) eat in bed without spilling everywhere.
+Five is the age this birthday tradition started in my family because it’s old enough to (hopefully) eat in bed without spilling everywhere.